Camilleri, author of Montalbano detective series, dies at 93

 “After 30 years in the theater as a director, dialogue for me becomes fundamental in the structure of the novel,” Camilleri told The Associated Press in an interview in his Rome apartment in 2009.

 The shows hooked millions of viewers with picture-postcard views of Baroque Sicilian towns.
 Tourists vied for turns to eat in the seaside trattoria where scenes of Montalbano’s dining were filmed.
-Between filming seasons, they traipsed through the beach town of Punta Secca to photograph the seaside house with inviting terrace where Montalbano “lived” and took dips in the same waters where the character swam to clear his head when sleuthing got heavy.
+Between filming seasons, they traipsed through the beach town of Punta Secca to photograph the seaside house with inviting terrace where Montalbano “lived” and took dips in the same crystalline waters where the character would swim to clear his head when sleuthing got heavy.

 Camilleri’s books traveled well, dialect and all.